-Intervention Packages IPacks description Objectives Strategies Activities/incentives for Participation and Changing Stakeholder Practices degradation.
-This IPack thus focuses on restoration and maintaining the degraded landscape and livelihood improvement of local communities.
-Trainings for capacity enhancement in CRLUP and SNRM IPack 3: Capacity enhancement for sustainable forest management Forest management regimes within the river system reflect Community Forest and Government Forest.
+Intervention Packages IPacks description Objectives Strategies Activities/incentives for Participation and Changing Stakeholder Practices resource and agriculture yield all are associated with landscape degradation.
+This IPack thus focuses on restoration and maintaining the degraded landscape and livelihood improvement of local communities. and capacity on CRLUP and SNRM Implementation of projects in the collaboration with local government Awareness raising through schools, media and other relevant measures Trainings for capacity enhancement in CRLUP and SNRM Formation of school based eco-clubs Training/capacity building on soil and watershed conservation using bioengineering IPack 3: Capacity enhancement for sustainable forest management Forest management regimes within the river system reflect Community Forest and Government Forest.
 These forest areas are subject to immense pressure with increasing population.
 The problem of unsustainable harvesting and illegal logging prevails due to demand and supply gap.
 There is robust legal and policy framework in forest sector but lacks compliance in many ways.
-Limited access of CFUG members in decision-making, lack of clarity and uncertainty over forestland use, tenure, and resolution of households with unregistered land, widespread reports of corruption among different actors and law breaking in forest sector have weakened forest management efforts, accountability and transparency.
-This IPack focuses on improving forest management to resolve disparity among CFUGs and To improve forest quality through effective implementation of sustainable forest management To improve forest governance Improve capacity, institutional performance and service delivery of the forestry sector institutions (including intra district/province level coordination) Improving capacity of CFUGs as well as other stakeholders for sustainable forest management Improve collaboration, cooperation and synergy among sectoral policies, sectors and actors Enhance the role of private sector in forestry to promote forest-based enterprises for livelihood and economic development Promote GESI and increase access of indigenous people in sustainable forest management Financial and equipment support to encourage CFUGs for climate resilient sustainable forest management Enhance forest sector transparency thereby, enhancing accountability of forest users and also reducing illegal activities Promote women and GESI in participation and benefit sharing Policy intervention for resolution of land tenure issues Promote forest-based entrepreneurship Decentralization of district based timber supply system Development of compensatory mechanism for accidents during legal forest management activities Incentive to security forces for capturing loggers and loggings.
+Limited access of CFUG members in decision-making, lack of clarity and uncertainty over forestland use, tenure, and resolution of households with unregistered land, widespread reports of corruption among different actors and law breaking in forest sector have weakened forest management efforts, accountability To improve forest quality through effective implementation of sustainable forest management To improve forest governance Improve capacity, institutional performance and service delivery of the forestry sector institutions (including intra district/province level coordination) Improving capacity of CFUGs as well as other stakeholders for sustainable forest management Improve collaboration, cooperation and synergy among sectoral policies, sectors and actors Enhance the role of private sector in forestry to promote forest-based enterprises for livelihood and economic development Promote GESI and increase access of indigenous people in sustainable forest management Financial and equipment support to encourage CFUGs for climate resilient sustainable forest management Enhance forest sector transparency thereby, enhancing accountability of forest users and also reducing illegal activities Promote women and GESI in participation and benefit sharing Policy intervention for resolution of land tenure issues Promote forest-based entrepreneurship Decentralization of district based timber supply system Development of compensatory mechanism for accidents during legal forest management activities Incentive to security forces for capturing loggers and loggings.